Weddings

 Wedding Licence

 In our local churches, the priest is also the Registrar for your marriage.
 Once you have confirmed with the priest the date for your wedding, it is essential for you to contact the Registrar General to organise a Marriage Licence for your marriage.
+You do this by completing a Notice of Intended Marriage Form and emailing it to: rgmarriages@gov.bm.
 The Registry needs at least 15 days to process this and once issued, the licence is only valid for three months.
 You must then give this Marriage Licence to the priest before your wedding takes place.
-After the wedding the priest will submit a Particulars of Marriage form such that your Marriage Certificate can be issued and collected.
+After the wedding the priest will submit a Particulars of Marriage form such that your Marriage Certificate can be issued and collected or sent.

 Marriage Preparation